 KAHE through TBI has started two new programs – Entrepreneurship in Residence to allow inventors to explore the business potential of their invention and an initiative to help MSMEs move up the value chain through product development based on indigenous IP.

-Establishment of the following seven Start-ups under Technology Business Incubation Centre are as follows.
+Establishment of the following five Start-ups under Technology Business Incubation Centre are as follows.

 - Brightnest Technologies Pvt.
 Ltd.